Best bidet of 2021 | CNN Underscored

 - Ease of cleaning: We noted if the bidet had an automatic cleaning system and if there was a manual way to clean the nozzle.

-- Set up: We installed each bidet and timed ourselves, noting how long each one took and counting the number of steps and how complex each install was.
+- Setup: We installed each bidet and timed ourselves, noting how long each one took and counting the number of steps and how complex each install was.

 - Seat comfort: We sat on each bidet seat to see if it was comfortable or not.